JacodH/blue-cpu/README.md

 # *blue*-cpu
-Custom CPU, ISA running on a custom C emulator made for research and practice in the C language.
+Custom CPU and ISA running on a emulator made for research and practice in the C language.

 > Gif of the emulator running will go here